mdashraful24/task-management-app-client/README.md

 - `express`: Web framework for Node.js.
 - `mongoose`: MongoDB ODM for interacting with the MongoDB Atlas database.
 - `firebase-admin`: Firebase Admin SDK for backend authentication.
-- `socket.io`: For real-time communication with the frontend.
 - `dotenv`: To manage environment variables.

 ## Installation Steps